tessgi/TessGiWebsite/content/pages/observing/status.md

 <!-- <img class="img-responsive" style="max-width:67%;" src="images/giprogram/timeline.jpg" alt="TESS CSC timeline"> -->

 The TESS mission is in development and is due to launch in March 2018.
 The cameras and instrument have been built, integrated and have gone through thermal and vibration testing.
 The spacecraft is being built by Orbital ATK and has gone through thermal and vibration testing.
-The instrument and spacecraft vehicle are being integrated and will go through testing at Orbital ATK's facility in Dulles, Virginia.
+The instrument and spacecraft vehicle have been integrated and have gone through testing at Orbital ATK's facility in Dulles, Virginia.

 The first Guest Investigator Cycle 1 call for proposals was announced on June 30, approximately 9 months prior to launch.
-The proposals are due September 28.
+Selections were announced in January 2018;

 ## Mission timeline overview